VCU 2019 Acceptance Rate: Class of 2023

-So, you’re thinking about applying to Virginia Commonwealth University (better known as "VCU"), and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+So, you’re thinking about applying to Virginia Commonwealth University (better known as “VCU”), and you’re curious about your chances of admission.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

 With an acceptance rate of 81%, admission to VCU is mildly competitive.
 Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have an SAT score of close to 1200, or an ACT score of around 24.

 Not quite there?
 Try taking our SAT prep course and you’ll still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at VCU admission statistics.

 - VCU’s acceptance rate in 2019 was 81%

 - For the class of 2023, out of 15,629 applicants, VCU admitted 12,683

 - The average GPA of admitted applicants was 3.64

 - The average ACT score was 24